 Are you interested in sport and the science behind it?
 Do you aspire to help elite athletes perform to their highest potential?
 Or make your mark by tackling current health challenges such as obesity, heart disease and diabetes?

-Accredited by the British Association of Sport and Exercise Scientists (BASES) our BSc (Hons) Sport and Exercise Science degreecombines underlying scientific principles from the sport science disciplines of physiology, biomechanics, sports psychology and sports coaching with the highly practical skills, of the more contemporary sports science disciplines of strength and conditioning and performance analysis to help prepare you for a career within the field of sport and exercise science.
+Our BSc (Hons) Sport and Exercise Science degree is endorsed by the British Association of Sport & Exercise Sciences and combines underlying scientific principles from the sport science disciplines of physiology, biomechanics, sports psychology and sports coaching with the highly practical skills, of the more contemporary sports science disciplines of strength and conditioning and performance analysis to help prepare you for a career within the field of sport and exercise science.

 On this course you will: